Manage query pipeline conditions

 Example

-On your commerce website, you want to show certain products at the top of the search results page during your Boxing Day sale.
+On your ecommerce website, you want to show certain products at the top of the search results page during your Boxing Day sale.
 So, you create a pipeline or pipeline rule with the following condition: Query Time UTC is between Dec 25, 2019 12:00 AM and Dec 27, 2019 11:59 PM.

 Recommendation